LACDR/rspacer/cran-comments.md

 ## Other comments

-* Couldn't get rhub working due to OAuth App permission issues on GitHub
+* rhub doesn't work with Quarto vignettes yet
 * Testing on GH on all platforms successful: https://github.com/LACDR/rspacer/actions/workflows/R-CMD-check.yaml
 * win_builder also fine